Utricularia: Physical description of the trap

 Authorities on the genus, such as botanists Peter Taylor and Francis Ernest Lloyd, agree that the vacuum-driven bladders of Utricularia are the most sophisticated carnivorous trapping mechanism to be found anywhere in the plant kingdom.
 The bladders are usually shaped similarly to broad beans (though they come in various shapes) and attach to the submerged stolons by slender stalks.

+Bladders are hollow underwater suction cups, also known as utricles, that possess a valve with bristles that open and close.

-The bladder walls are very thin and transparent, but are sufficiently inflexible to maintain the bladder's shape despite the vacuum created within.
+The bladder walls are very thin and transparent but are sufficiently inflexible to maintain the bladder's shape despite the vacuum created within.
 The entrance, or 'mouth', of the trap is a circular or oval flap whose upper half is joined to the body of the trap by very flexible, yielding cells which form an effective hinge.
 The door rests on a platform formed by the thickening of the bladder wall immediately underneath.
 A soft but substantial membrane called the velum stretches in a curve around the middle of this platform, and helps seal the door.
-A second band of springy cells crosses the door just above its lower edge, and provides the flexibility for the bottom of the door to become a bendable 'lip' which can make a perfect seal with the velum.
+A second band of springy cells crosses the door just above its lower edge and provides the flexibility for the bottom of the door to become a bendable 'lip' which can make a perfect seal with the velum.

-The outer cells of the whole trap excrete mucilage and under the door this is produced in greater quantities and contains sugars.
+The outer cells of the whole trap excrete mucilage and under the door, this is produced in greater quantities and contains sugars.
 The mucilage certainly contributes towards the seal, and the sugars may help to attract prey.

 Terrestrial species, like U. sandersonii have tiny traps (sometimes as small as 0.2 mm; 1/100") with a broad beak-like structure extending and curving down over the entrance; this forms a passageway to the trapdoor and may help prevent the trapping and ingestion of inorganic particles.
 Aquatic species, like U. inflata tend to have larger bladders—up to 1.2 cm—and the mouth of the trap is usually surrounded not by a beak but by branching antennae, which serve both to guide prey animals to the trap's entrance and to fend the trap mouth away from larger bodies which might trigger the mechanism needlessly.
 Epiphytic species have unbranched antennae which curve in front of the mouth and probably serve the same purpose, although it has been observed that they are also capable of holding a pocket of water in front of the mouth by capillary action, and that this assists with the trapping action.